 Something better than used toilet paper

-Posted in By Brett T Kelley 1 comments
+Posted in Brett's Posts 1 comments

 Right now I am a single, 24 year old college graduate with a degree in Biblical Studies/History.
 Yeah, so I now work at a bakery.
 For church, I go to a local Hispanic church where the service is predominantly in Spanish.
 No, I'm not fluent, I just enjoy it.
 If this seems confusing then you have discovered my recurring questions with identity, haha.